 As a doctoral student at Capella University, I am most passionate about understanding how people learn.
 I am a college professor in upstate New York where I teach history, political science, philosophy and psychology.
 I am an assessment and online learning specialist.
 As a graduate of the College of Saint Rose with my Masters degree in adolescent education, I taught high school prior to moving through the ranks to Assistant Professor.
 I am passionate about teaching and literacy.
 I love reading, and writing.
 I have written a children's book about two cows named Mona and Lisa.
 Working one on one with students, and helping them achieve their goals aligns perfectly with my drive to make learning fun and approachable.
 Test-taking is that much easier when you have a game-plan.
 I will help you build and execute strategies that will deliver.
 I am a highly experienced educator but when I am not teaching or learning, I enjoy spending time with my rescued animals including horses, chickens, cows and rabbits.

-Capella University - PhD, Professional Studies in Education
+Graduate Degree: Capella University - PHD, Professional Studies in Education

 College Level American History